aliyaliyuan/ASLingo/README.md

 ## How To Train the Model
 First, run Train_mp_ALX.py.
 This will create a landmarks.csv, which extract features from the images in your training data.
 These features are then used to generate the predictive model.
 You will need to save the model.

 Then, you will edit the livecapture.py script to point to the file path location of your model and run the script.
 Your camera will pop up and text that reads "Letter: " will appear and predict the letter you are trying to sign.

-Right now, the accuracy is quite poor due to overfitting of the model I discussed earlier.
-It seems the model did really well at learning "L", but often confuses "A" and "X".
+The "A" and "L" are predicted very well, but "X" only works on your left hand and if your hand is to the side.
+I will need to train on more data to prevent overfitting.
+Also to expand it to the rest of the alphabet (and eventually words and phrases).

 ## How to Run the GUI